Last updated on

 • Sales Tax Certificate of Authority: This is also called a “Sales Tax Permit” and it’s needed if you sell retail goods in New Jersey.
 You will get this Certificate after completing the LLC “registration” step mentioned a few steps above.

 • Sales Tax: If your New Jersey LLC sells retail goods, you’re required to collect sales tax from your customers.
-Then you’ll send those to the NJ Division of Taxation.
+Then you’ll send those funds to the NJ Division of Taxation.
 This is required for online businesses as well as brick-and-mortar businesses.
 If you need help with your sales tax filing requirements, we recommend using TaxJar.

 8. New Jersey LLC Taxes